Research

 My research contributes most directly to SDG 11, Sustainable Cities and Communities.
 I study urban traffic congestion because it affects the reliability, accessibility, and livability of cities.
 My work focuses on predicting congestion, explaining where it forms, and evaluating how future urban infrastructures can better absorb traffic-related disruptions.

 The work also relates to SDG 3, Good Health and Well-being, because congestion is linked to air quality, productive time loss, and urban livability.
-I do not model health outcomes directly; rather, I address congestion as a transport-system factor that influences the conditions under which people live and move in cities.
+I study congestion as a transport-system factor that shapes the conditions under which people live and move in cities.

 A methodological part of my research contributes to SDG 12, Responsible Consumption and Production.
-In my work on complexity-aware traffic prediction, I study whether deep learning models can be selected according to the intrinsic complexity of the prediction task, instead of defaulting to larger models.
+In my work on complexity-aware traffic prediction, I study how model choice can be matched to the intrinsic complexity of the prediction task.
 This supports more computationally efficient and deployable traffic prediction workflows.

 My work also supports SDG 17, Partnerships for the Goals, through reproducibility, open datasets, open-source code, and transferable methods.
 Since my 2021 survey on deep learning for traffic congestion, I have tried to use freely available datasets and release paper-specific code whenever possible, so that research can be reproduced, compared, and extended across cities.